Disconnect your Life

 These two approaches could potentially be applied in other contexts as well.

-It would be advisable for everyone to try to take a break from the connected world.
+It would be advisable for everyone to disconnect for a few hours per day at least.
 See if it is possible to live without the social and leisure apps for a short period of time.
 Notice if there are any benefits in their absence, such as a decrease in stress levels and more time for leisure activities.
-While it is hard to avoid work-related apps, see if it is possible to set limits and boundaries to our job responsibilities on off hours.
+While it is hard to avoid work-related apps, see if it is possible to set limits and boundaries to our job responsibilities on off-hours.